Imran Khan's assassination bid: Police in Pakistan's Punjab province finally register FIR | Law-Order

 ''I wonder if I, being the former prime minister of Pakistan, can't get an FIR registered regarding an attack on me, what will happen to the common man,'' he said.

-On Sunday, Khan said that an FIR has not been registered on the botched ''assassination attempt'' on his life as authorities are refusing to file the case unless he removes an Army general's name from the complaint.
+On Sunday, Khan, 70, said that an FIR has not been registered on the botched assassination attempt on his life as authorities are refusing to file the case unless he removes the Army general's name from the complaint.

-Punjab police said it has registered the FIR on the direction of the Supreme Court and nominated the suspect, Naveed, under Section 7 of the Anti-Terrorism Act, and Section 302, 324, and 440 of the Pakistan Penal Code.
+Meanwhile, Interior Minister Rana Sanaullah on Tuesday asked the provincial governments of Punjab and Khyber Pakhtunkhwa to open up the national highways and warned the two provinces of “constitutional consequences” if they failed to do so.
+Addressing a press conference in Islamabad, Sanaullah said that Khan's party was ruling in Khyber-Pakhtunkhwa and controlling the largest province of Punjab as the largest coalition partner.

+He said that small groups of PTI protestors had installed barricades on the main arteries of the major cities including Rawalpindi as well as blocking M2 Motorway, linking Peshawar with Islamabad and Lahore, and some highway.

+The committee ''will give line of inquiry to the investigating officer/ JIT (joint investigation team), provide guidance for collection of proper admissible evidence and conduct the remand of the accused before the anti-terrorism court (ATC)”.

+The committee comprising Punjab Deputy Prosecutor General Hafiz Asghar Ali, and Gujranwala ATC Deputy District Public Prosecutors Rana Sultan Salahuddin Khan and Zahid Sarfraz Khan would also conduct the prosecution on behalf of the state before the court, the notification read.

-In a confessional video, Basheer said he attacked Khan because he was ''misleading the public.''
-Khan, 70, suffered bullet injuries in the right leg on Thursday when two gunmen fired a volley of bullets at him and others mounting on a container-mounted truck in the Wazirabad area of Punjab province, where he was leading a protest march against the Shehbaz Sharif government.
+Khan suffered bullet injuries in the right leg on Thursday when two gunmen fired a volley of bullets at him and others in the Wazirabad area of Punjab province, where he was leading a protest march against the Shehbaz Sharif government.

-''I was hit by 4 bullets,'' Khan said in his address to the nation from a hospital in Lahore on November 4, a day after he was shot during a rally in Punjab province.

-He underwent surgery for the gunshot wounds at the Shaukat Khanum Hospital owned by his charitable organisation.

-The former cricketer-turned-politician, who underwent surgery, was discharged from the hospital on Sunday and moved to his private residence in the city, hospital officials said.
+The cricketer-turned-politician, who underwent surgery for the gunshot wounds at the Shaukat Khanum Hospital owned by his charitable organisation, was discharged on Sunday and moved to his private residence in the city.

 Khan, ousted from power in a parliamentary vote of no confidence in April, says he will not join it while he recovers from his injuries.